FelTris/durf/README.md

 ## Citation

-If you use this code in your research please cite our work.
+If you use this code in your research please cite:

 ```
 @mastersthesis{durf22,